axialeaa/DoormatCarpetExtension/README.md

 * Allowed options: `neither`, `block`, `shape`, `both`
 * Categories: `FEATURE`, `UPDATE`, `DOORMAT`

+## chiseledBookshelfSignal
+How comparators measure the signal strength output of chiseled bookshelves.
+"interaction" is vanilla behavior, and is equal to the last slot interacted with.
+"fullness" is equal to the number of books in the bookshelf.
+Lerped interpolates from 1 to 15, instead of outputting the exact integer.
+* Type: `ChiseledBookshelfSignalMode`
+* Default value: `interaction`
+* Allowed options: `interaction`, `fullness`, `fullness_lerped`
+* Categories: `FEATURE`, `DOORMAT`

 ## commandRandomTick
 Enables /randomtick command to forcibly send randomTicks to the specified block position.
 * Type: `String`